jessiejames/jessiejames.github.io/essays/designPatterns.md

 ## Ok back to reality....

   So in school I've had the opportunity to work with projects that implement several of these patterns.
 One example of this is in my software engineering class where we complete a project using the Meteor frame work.
 Meteor frameworks use the pub sub method to handle its updates asynchronously.
-This is done by storing a little database known as minimongo that is held on each client and it stores enough data necessary so that a subscriber can u
+This is done by storing a little database known as minimongo that is held on each client.
+It stores enough data necessary so that a subscriber can function asynchronously while the publisher is updating.

-gang of 4, C++ 23 design patterns, classic

-factory: can return multiple objects or objects from different classes, more complicated than OO
-singleton: a class with 1 & only 1 instance, not thread safe, sort of lazy or over used, anti-pattern
-observer: pub sub, subject object maintains a collection of observers and notifies them when the subject has changed state, race conditions, hard to figure out what's going on, meteor

-model-view-control pattern: web dev common, seperate model or view from the user. database = control control handles what is presented of user & how teh state will change view presentation: html & css model : notifies view of changes

-anti-pattern
-lava-flow - if they change it they're worried that it will mess up
+  This same project features serveral other design methods as well.
+It is a web application so the model-view-control pattern is included.
+The viewer side is handled mostly with the html and css files while the control handles the database.
+Routers are used as well in a flow control design feature that routes the buttons an client side actions to the server.
+Our professor even integrated a singleton and a factory (define()) method to make sure that we are getting exposure to these design patterns.
+Lastly, we're using javascript of course so we're exposed to the prototype model as well.